-It’s called a SATA to USB adapter, and it allows you to connect “internal” devices that use a SATA interface (such as hard drives and SSDs) to your PC by simply plugging them into a USB port.
+In a nutshell, these little gems allow you to connect “internal” hard drives and SSDs that use either a SATA or IDE interface to your PC by simply plugging them into an open USB port.

 1 – Let’s say your laptop’s hard drive malfunctions and Windows will no longer boot up.
 No problem you say, you’ll just install a new hard drive and restore the files from a backup!
 But what if your backup set is corrupted and you can’t restore from it?